raneemousa3/Online-Dresses-shop-Shopping-Cart-and-Wishlist/README.md

 # 🛒 Online Dresses Shopping Cart and Wishlist

 ## 📖 Overview
 The **Online Dresses Shopping Cart and Wishlist** is a C++ application that simulates an online shopping experience for dresses.
 Users can manage their shopping cart and wishlist by adding, viewing, and removing products while calculating total costs.
-This project demonstrates object-oriented programming principles, such as inheritance and polymorphism.
+This project demonstrates object-oriented programming principles, such as inheritance, polymorphism and linked lists.

 ---

 ## ✨ Features
 - **Shopping Cart**:
-  - Add dresses and skirts to the cart.
+  - Add dresses, skirts, tops, and accessories to the cart #### addProduct()
-  - View all items with details (price, size, color, etc.).
+  - View all items with details (price, size, color, etc.) #### viewItems()
-  - Calculate the total price of all items in the cart.
+  - Calculate the total price of all items in the cart. #### calculateTotal()
-  - Update or reduce item quantities.
+  - Update or reduce item quantities.   #### reduceQuantity()
-  - Remove items from the cart.
+  - Remove items from the cart.  #### removeItem

 - **Wishlist**:
   - Save favorite items for future consideration.